-Solo exhibition by Los Angeles-based artist Jacqueline Kiyomi Gordon, part of the ongoing exhibition series Control: Technology in Culture
+Solo exhibition by Los Angeles-based artist Jacqueline Kiyomi Gork, part of the ongoing exhibition series Control: Technology in Culture

 Control: Technology in Culture is a new series of exhibitions in the Upstairs Galleries showcasing work by emerging and mid-career artists who examine the social, cultural, and experiential implications of technology.
 The exhibitions in this series seek to prompt timely questions about the profound and far-reaching influence of technology in our daily lives by focusing on artists whose work spans a multitude of disciplines and relates to a diverse set of issues, including architecture, acoustics, psychology, labor, consumerism, the environment, and the military.

 The term “control” refers to philosopher Gilles Deleuze’s theory that, as a result of the ever-increasing role of information technology, Michel Foucault’s “disciplinary society” of the 20th century has given way to a “control society” in the 21st century.
 In contrast to discipline, which molds the individual through confinement in factories, prisons, and schools, control is diffuse, adaptable, and ubiquitous, modulating rather than molding the individual.